Discover and dream your way through our selection of stunning

 revealed in High Definition.

 Usually, when you think of industrial machines and docks, your mind doesn't rush to the luxury hospitality market.
 Yet, that is exactly what the Krane is.
 What used to be an industrial coal crane in the Copenhagen harbor is now a luxury two-person retreat.
 Yes, you read that right: a ...

 The Faralda Crane Hotel in Amsterdam is well on its way to superstardom, even though it is a newly opened hotel.
 The three suites that make up the Faralda Crane, and yes, there are only three, are among the most expensive suites in the Netherlands.
 The investment in each suite ...

-*Tall and twinkly in Hong Kong* Hong Kong is one of the world’s financial centres and is chock-full of infinite luxury so Traders Hotel must be pretty special to stand out against such still competition.
+Hong Kong is one of the world’s financial centres and is chock-full of infinite luxury so Traders Hotel must be pretty special to stand out against such still competition.
 And it does.
 It is situated right in the centre of the city.
-Near the ...
+Near the galleries, business district and party hubs. ...

 After pulling-off the typical European trick of killing thousands of native people with infectious diseases, early settlers in Australia set up a quarantine station in Sydney.
 The Q –Station housed all new immigrants to Australia for 40 days and functioned from 1830-1984.
 Much of the area and buildings have been ...